canonical/sdkcraft/docs/explanation/connections.rst

     under the :samp:`agent` SDK in the same workshop.

-  If the slot can be resolved without qualifying it, the command can be shortened:
+  If only the slot name is supplied, it's resolved against the workshop's :samp:`agent` SDK, so this is equivalent to the previous example:

   .. code-block:: console